 Analyzing Digital Turbine's Unusual Options Activity

-Shares of Digital Turbine (NASDAQ:APPS) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $61.87.
+On Thursday, shares of Digital Turbine (NASDAQ:APPS) saw unusual options activity.
+After the option alert, the stock price moved up to $62.48.

 - Sentiment: BEARISH